deeppavlov/chatsky/docs/source/user_guides.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The LLM Integration guide covers functionality for incorporating LLMs into the script for
-generating responses and managing conditions.
+generating responses and checking conditions.

 :doc:`Slot extraction <./user_guides/slot_extraction>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~